Code-Institute-Submissions/getMyTattoo/README.md

 ![Testing Form Validation](static/documents/imagery/testNoprofile.png)

-An empty profile is displayed, and the user needs only to edit it again with new informations.
+An empty profile is displayed, and the user needs only to edit it again with new information.

 If a user wants to delete also his/her username, he/she should contact the website owner.
 This is easy to do, since in the footer there is a link to contact the webmaster.